Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 To create an account on any cryptocurrency exchange you will need an email address.
 Some exchanges may also ask for a phone number and photo ID, so it's a good idea to have those ready.

 An increasing number of cryptocurrency exchanges will ask to verify your identity before you can deposit funds and start trading Compound.

 - This process is known as Know Your Customer (KYC) and usually requires photo ID and a webcam or smartphone.
 You may also need to prove your address by uploading a copy of a recent bank statement or utility bill.

 - Some exchanges allow you to deposit and trade cryptocurrencies without passing KYC, but they will not allow you to transfer local currency from your bank account.
 So if you are planning on purchasing COMP with your local currency then you will need to pass KYC.

 - Once you have verified your identity, it is a good idea to enable 2-factor authentication (2FA) before depositing any funds.
 This will increase the security of your account and help keep your funds safe.

 Once you've created an account, you will need to deposit funds to buy COMP with.
 You can either deposit local currency from a bank account or credit card, or transfer cryptocurrency from another exchange or wallet.
-Here are popular deposit methods to buy COMP on the following exchanges:
+Here are some popular ways to buy COMP:

 - Bank account: Transfers from local bank accounts are usually free, but you will need to double-check this with the exchange you choose – this information can be found in our table by clicking on 'view details'.